Are you busy working through MBTWRIMO?

 (AAT) That’s a great idea.
 I’ve never thought about it like that.
 I hate to hurt anybody’s feelings.
 Writing is such a sensitive issue to most of us –like giving birth to child.
 I‘ve done that and I know what that feels like and I know you do too.

 (AAT) Beth – Where do you look for a partner?

 (BKV) As Edie mentioned–at conferences.
 That’s one of the reasons I think conferences are so valuable because you connect with people.
 You can build those relationships on-line, connect through emails and online groups.
 Skyping is a wonderful way to build relationships too.
 You can start a relationship at a conference and then just build it.
 Then say, hey, I’ve been looking for a craft partner, what about giving it a try?
 I actually had one of my best critique partner’s start like a blind date.
 I heard she was starting a critique group through another writer.
 We met at a local restaurant and sat and talked for a couple of hours and gave it a try.
 It ended up being a great thing.
 We had a real affinity for one another.
 A lot of people came and went and we stayed in that critique group for over a decade.

 Thank you Beth and Edie!

 Where have you found a craft/critique partner?
 How did you build into a good working relationship?

 P.S.
 We’ll be back next month with another question and answer session.
 Until then, feel free to access the prior question and answer sessions in our archives, “Is Editing Ever A Bad Thing ? and “What’s Wrong With My Manuscript?”
 Hope these come in handy as you wrap up your MBTWRIMO project and start editing your bestseller!

 Read the RestDoes your book need an extreme book makeover?
-Check out our premium membership with a Free Trial!
+Try our Premium Membership for a week, FREE!